sgibson91/magprop/README.md

 From the menu, select a Python 2 Console.
 (The second icon on the second row down.)

-To run a script, type the following:
+To run a figure script, type the following:
 ```
-python code/<script_name>.py
+python code/figure_<number>.py
 ```
 SHIFT-RETURN executes the command.

+**NOTES:**
-It is recommended that you run all the scripts from the root of the repo (i.e. do not `cd code | python <script_name>.py`).
+* It is recommended that you run all the scripts from the root of the repo (i.e. do not `cd code | python <script_name>.py`).
+* You will not be able to run the MCMC algorithms from within the Binder instance due to a computational cap.
+  The Binder link is provided for demonstration purposes only.

 * Figures will be saved to the sub-directory `plots/`.